waveaccounting/ml-challenge-expenses/README.md

 - Decided to use **K-means**
 - Extracted holiday (not in a very proper way), along with employee ID and role, and most importantly, again, the text features.
 This time concatenated **expense description** and **category**
+- Tried with tf-idf vectorizer and a pre-trained embedding
 - 15 data points in business cluster and 9 in personal cluster
 - Resulting clusters kind of makes sense as has been described in the notebook
 - Tried the cluster model on the validation data as well and that sort of makes sense as well